AZBevier/sims/SEL32/README.md

                file in the taptools directory and source for descriptions.

 Available Level One Diagnostic boot tape in tests directory: diag.ini     - command file to start diags.
-Type "./sel32 tests/diag.ini" diag.tap     - bootable level one diagnostic tape w/auto testing.
+Type "../sel32 diag.ini" diag.tap     - bootable level one diagnostic tape w/auto testing.
                Set cpu type to 32/27, 32/67, 32/87, 32/97, V6 or V9.
 All
                cpu models now run all diagnostics provided on the